-Priority rating for recommendations Priority one: issues that are fundamental and material to your system of internal control.
+Priority one: issues that are fundamental and material to your system of internal control.
 We believe that these issues might mean that you do not meet a system objective or reduce (mitigate) a risk.

-2 Priority two: issues that have an important effect on internal controls but do not need immediate action.
+Priority two: issues that have an important effect on internal controls but do not need immediate action.
 You may still meet a system objective in full or in part or reduce (mitigate) a risk adequately but the weakness remains in the system.
-6 Priority three: issues that would, if corrected, improve the internal control in general but are not vital to the overall system.
-These are generally issues of best practice that we feel would benefit you if you introduced them.